steveloughran/kerberos_and_hadoop/sections/what_is_kerberos.md

 ## Tickets

-Kerberos is built around the notion of tickets.
+Kerberos is built around the notion of *tickets*.

-A ticket is something which may be passed to a service to indicate that the caller has the permissions contained within the ticket —for the duration of the ticket's lifetime.
+A ticket is something which can be passed to a server to identify that the caller and to provide a secret key that can be used between the client an the server —for the duration of the ticket's lifetime.
+It is all that a server needs to authenticate a client: there's no need for the server to talk to the KDC.

 What's important is that tickets can be passed on: an authenticated principal can obtain a ticket to a service, and pass that on to another process in the distributed